mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 dirty measure thorn
 ```

-Since our seed is 256 bits long, the mnemonic contains 24 words.
+Since our seed is 256 bits long, the seed phrase contains 24 words.
 128-bit and
 192-bit seeds generate shorter mnemonics of 12 and 18 words, respectively.
 Wallets with these seed lengths can be generated using the `--seed-len` option
 to `mmgen-walletgen`.

 Though some consider 128 bits of entropy to provide adequate security for the
 foreseeable future, it’s advisable to stick to the default 256-bit seed length.
-You’ll find that even a 24-word mnemonic is not difficult to memorize.
+You’ll find that even a 24-word seed phrase is not difficult to memorize.

 NOTE: MMGen mnemonics are generated from the Electrum wordlist, but using
 ordinary base conversion instead of Electrum’s more complicated algorithm.

-The mnemonic is a complete representation of your seed and may be used anywhere
+The seed phrase is a complete representation of your seed and may be used
-where you’d use an MMGen wallet.
-You can generate addresses with it just as you
+anywhere where you’d use a wallet.
+For example, you can generate addresses with
-do with a wallet:
+it:

 ```text
 $ mmgen-addrgen --type=segwit 89ABCDEF.mmwords 1-10